Graduation Requirements

 Writing and the teaching of writing are emphasized in many courses at DePauw, far more than will be listed specifically here.
 Still, certain courses deserve special attention.

-Writing Seminar for Non-Native Speakers of English I and II (ENG 110 and ENG 115) are offered for students whose first language is not English.
-English courses for non-native speakers of English are aimed at strengthening existing language skills and developing new skills necessary for academic success.
-Placement in the appropriate English courses is made based on three criteria: 1) English language assessments administered on campus during orientation, 2) recommendation from the English language coordinator, and 3) confirmation by appointed faculty representing the English department (department chair, W Center director, etc.).
+Academic English Seminar I and II (ENG 110 and ENG 115) are offered for students whose first language is not English.
+These courses are aimed at strengthening existing language skills and developing new skills necessary for academic success.
+Placement in the appropriate English courses is made based on English language assessments administered on campus during orientation and/or by recommendation of the Director of English for Academic Purposes.
 Students are expected to complete ENG 110 or 115 in the semester assigned.
 Students placed in ENG 110 in the Fall Semester will be expected to take ENG 115 in the Spring.
 They may withdraw from these courses only under exceptional circumstances, such as extended illness, with the permission of the Petitions Committee.

 College Writing I (ENG 120) stresses the development of writing skills fundamental for expressing ideas, imagination and opinion.
 By means of short essay assignments, some of which may be reflections on their own experience, students will build fluency in written expression, clarity of style and proficiency in the use of language.
 ENG 120 is offered to first-year students in the fall semester as an elective on a Pass/Fail basis.